kchen4028/kchen4028.github.io/_posts/2025-03-14-AEN-Module.md

 ---
 Attacking Enterprise Networks is the final module for the HackTheBox Certified Penetration Tester Specialist career pathway.
 It combines all of the concepts from previous modules and best emulates the 10-day black-box penetration test expected to be taken as an exam after completing said modules.
 It is best advised to attack this module blind as preparation for the exam.

+We are given a target IP, a domain, and a VPN connection to start with.

 ### First Flag:

 The first flag was found using the following dig command to request a DNS zone transfer from the target ip: